What Should be in a Health and Safety Policy for Small Businesses?

-In business, a lot of principles are transferable across locations, industry and size.
+In business, a lot of principles are transferable across locations, industry, and size.
 But when it comes to health and safety, some key variables can make a lot of difference.
 While large enterprise companies must focus on the scalability of solutions, SMEs have more room to tailor policies to their workers’ specific needs.
-So what should be included in a health and safety policy for small businesses?

 To avoid being struck with legal action from employees who have been injured as a result of lax health and safety procedures in the workplace, businesses should construct a robust and fool-proof policy that covers everything from PPE and regular training to social hazards and lone worker protection.